alavers/smooch-docs/source/rest/index.md

 <api>`GET /v1/appusers/{smoochId|userId}/messages`</api>

 Get the specified app user's conversation history with a limit of 100 messages, if it exists.
-If the conversation has not yet been created for the specified app user, 404 will be returned.
+If a conversation has not yet been created for the specified app user, 404 will be returned.

 ### Pagination